tehpug/python-the-right-way/README.md

 How you can  help?
 ------------------
 * Add section
-* Edit and improve already written sections
+* Edit, translate or improve already written sections
 * Find bugs and report them
 * Suggest new sections or features
 * Edit this file!